Lucy Lucero: Death and legacy

-Lucero's grand-niece Kali Fajardo-Anstine has credited her as an inspiration for the main character, Luz Lopez, in her work.
+Lucero's grand-niece Kali Fajardo-Anstine has credited her as an inspiration for the main character, Luz Lopez, in her novels.
 Fajardo-Anstine said that the idea for her first novel Woman of Light came to her while sitting in Lucero's home.
 The family had a strong oral history, and Lucero told the family tales with gripping cinematic intensity.
 There are many similarities between Luz and Lucero.

 Fajardo-Anstine recognized that the City of Denver's report on Mexican American/Chicano/Latino history in Denver had listed Lucero's home as an important site, but there was no attribution to Lucero's daughter or other family members who shared stories about the home.
 The report also misspelled Lucero's name.

 Recognition

 In 2008, Lucero was honored by the History Colorado Corn Mothers exhibit for her impact on the Denver community.
 Dr. Renee Fajardo, the creator of the project, was inspired to preserve the legacies of important women in order to honor her late aunt Lucero.